sazzad1779/Retrieval_Augmented_Generation/README.md

   - For example, text documents from Wikipedia, articles, or any domain-specific data.

 - Extract Context:
-    -Extract the relevent information from different sources.
+    - Extract the relevent information from different sources.

 - chunk Creation:

   - The data is broken down into chunks for easier processing and to facilitate better context retrieval later.
 Each chunk represents a meaningful portion of the source data (such as a paragraph or section from a document).